 Facebook party highlights need for tenant checks

-A recent incident involving a housewarming party arranged on the social networking website Facebook has highlighted the need for landlords to carry our checks
+A recent incident involving a housewarming party arranged on the social networking website Facebook has highlighted the need for landlords to carry our checks on new tenants.

 According to the Gympie Times